Working Principle of Synchronous Motor

 However, precise speed control is achieved by adjusting the frequency of AC supply.
 By increasing or decreasing, the frequency of supply the motor speed can be adjusted to meet the requirements of specific applications.

-In some synchronous motors, an additional DC supply is required for rotor winding to create the magnetic field produced for synchronization.
+In some synchronous motors, an additional DC supply is required for rotor winding to create the magnetic field produced for synchronisation.
 This process is known as excitation.
 It helps synchronous motors to maintain their synchronization with the AC power supply.
 However synchronous motors are not self-starting.

 A synchronous motor is an electric motor that operates at a constant speed with the frequency of AC supply irrespective of change in load, which makes it ideal for various applications.